Insights into the forces shaping our industry.

 Women ages 51-64 make 38% less than men in the same positions

 While corporate America is certainly to blame, women too must be vigilant for what they can do themselves to close the gender pay gap.
-For example, Sheryl Sandberg is the CEO of Facebook and author of Lean In, a book about empowering women in the workplace.
+For example, Sheryl Sandberg the former CEO of Facebook and author of Lean In, a book about empowering women in the workplace.
 She discussed the importance of women taking it upon themselves to pursue greater opportunities at work and the salary to match.
 From my personal experience working with men and women professionally, here is what I have noticed about the differences between how men and women approach jobs.

 - Women are less likely to say yes to a job if they aren’t a 100% match, while men always try to insist that they are a match when they aren’t.

 Of all of the placements I’ve made since 2008…

 - 52 percent of the men I placed asked for a better offer, and of those that asked, 71 percent got it